GitKarIn/e-device2/_book/index.md

 ###  **Email proposed changes/edits to the document manager:**

-1. Print out the page of the document that needs to be changed using the web browser print options
+1. Print to pdf each page of the document that needs to be changed using the web browser print options

 (*Note: The current version of the document is not configured to be exported to a pdf file because there seems to be a bookdown conflict between the Kable() table configurations and the pdf rendering.
 If anyone has suggestions as to how to adjust the Bookdown::bs4_book settings by making changes to the output.yaml or to the .css file to allow it to rendo to pdf, this input would be very welcome.*)